 - 1 tbsp olive oil

 Roughly chop up a head of cauliflower so that it fits in the food processor.
-Blend it until the cauliflower is approximately the size of rice.
+Blend it until the cauliflower is approximately the size of rice (or use a frozen bag of cauliflower rice!)

-Heat a large cast iron pan on medium heat with olive oil.
-Once hot, add onion, garlic cloves and fresh ginger.
+(If adding onion) Heat a large cast iron pan on medium heat with olive oil.
+Once hot, add onion and fresh ginger.
 Sauté for 5-7 minutes or until onions are transluscent.
-Then add frozen mixed vegetables and cauliflower rice and cook for 2-3 minutes.
+Then add frozen mixed vegetables and cauliflower rice and cook for 2-3 minutes or heated throughout.

-Make a well in the center of the pan and crack 3 eggs into it.
+Push cauliflower rice off to the side and add beaten eggs to the other side of the pan.
 Cook until the eggs are fluffy and then mix everything together.
-Turn heat to low and add coconut aminos and season with sea salt & pepper.
+Turn heat to low and add coconut aminos or soy sauce, sesame oil, optional spices and season with sea salt & pepper.
+Top with sliced green onions and if you want extra protein, some cubed or shredded chicken!
+I also love serving with seaweed too1